-Student Accounts accepts the following forms of payment.
+Student Accounts accepts the following forms of payment listed below.
 We encourage you to make an e-payment whenever possible, as it will be applied to your account immediately.
 Payments by cash or credit/debit card are not accepted.

-E-Payments (specifically, ACH transfers) can be made by students or delegates from a U.S. checking or savings account by logging into your student account and choosing the Pay Now link below your Amount Due, and selecting Pay Online Now.
-You will need the account number and bank routing number of your account to make the payment.
+E-Payments (specifically, ACH transfers) can be made by students or delegates from a U.S. checking or savings account by logging into your student account, choosing the Pay Now link below your Amount Due, and selecting Pay Online Now.
+You will need your bank account number and bank routing number to make the payment1.
 You can also set up a payment profile to store your account information for future use.
 Individual e-payments may not exceed $80,000.
-To pay over this amount the payment must be split into two transactions.
+To pay over this amount the payment must be split into multiple transactions.

-If an e-payment or check is returned by the bank, it is submitted a second time for payment.
-If the payment is returned after the second attempt, your student account will be charged a $50 returned check fee.
-If a subsequent payment is returned by the bank, the returned check fee increases to $75.
+**If an e-payment or check is returned by the bank, your student account will be charged a $25 returned check fee.
 Multiple returned payments may result in the University requiring future payments to be made by certified or bank check.
 Please note that it can take a week or more before a bank notifies us that your payment has been returned.
 Your account will not reflect a returned payment until we receive that information from the bank.